Glitched-Manual/Udacity-FSND-Capstone-Rainforest/README.md

 POST `/order_items`

-- creates a new order item.
+- Creates a new order item.
-- requires `user_id`(integer) to be passed as json for the request.
+- Requires `user_id`(integer) to be passed as json for the request.
 - The `order_id` must match the id of an existing order.
 - The `product_id` must match the id of an existing product.
+- Requires the `post:order_items` permission.

 sample request: